 - Sudden buildup of fluid in the scrotum

-Lower back pain, shortness of breath, chest pain, and bloody sputum (phlegm) can be symptoms of later-stage testicular cancer, but many other diseases can also cause these symptoms.
+- Lower back pain, shortness of breath, chest pain, and bloody sputum or phlegm can be symptoms of later-stage testicular cancer, but many other diseases can also cause these symptoms.

 Finding testicular cancer early

 Most often, testicular cancer can be detected at an early stage, and men often find the cancer themselves while performing self-examinations.
 Some doctors recommend that men ages 15 to 55 perform a monthly self-examination to identify any changes.
-However, some testicular cancers may not cause symptoms and may go undetected until they reach an advanced stage.
+However, some testicular cancers may not cause symptoms and may go undetected until they have spread to other parts of the body.
 Men who notice a lump, hardness, enlargement, pain, or any other change in one or both of their testicles should visit their doctor immediately.

 If you are concerned about one or more of the symptoms or signs on the list above, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.